Rachel Nichols

 What do I look forward to teaching my team?

 “I am excited to teach my team that dedicating yourself to something pays off no matter the outcome.
+The small things matter…they become the big things.
 Learning how to be a good teammate on and off the court is more important than any skill you have because your character matters.
 Who you ARE matters.
-Get creative with the game.
-Don’t try to play perfect volleyball.
-Be fluid.
-And HAVE FUN.”
+Get creative with the game, stay present and HAVE FUN.”

 Why the philosophy of coaching "person first, athlete second" is important to me:

-“The best coaches, teachers, mentors… see you for who you are, not just what you do or how you benefit them/the team.
-That’s what this is all about.
-If we get better at volleyball, great.
+“At the core of it all, if we get better at volleyball, great.
 If we become better versions of ourselves, we did it.
-When you lead with this, you can never go wrong.”
+That is the goal, and when you lead with this, you can never go wrong.”

 Other Tidbits